burukuru/docs/pages/documentation/0-get-started/setup-guide.md

 ## Test the Graql Shell

-To test that the installation is working correctly, we will load a simple ontology and some data from a file, *basic-genealogy.gql* and test it in the Graql shell and Grakn Visualiser.
-The *basic-genealogy.gql* file will be included in the */examples* folder of the Grakn installation zip from release 0.11.0 and onwards.
-You can also download it from the [Grakn repo on Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).
-In the code below, we assume that the file is in the */examples* folder.
+To test that the installation is working correctly, we will load a simple ontology and some data from a file and test it in the Graql shell and Grakn visualiser.
+The file we will use is *basic-genealogy.gql*, which is included in the */examples* folder of the Grakn installation zip.

-Type in the following to load the example graph.
+Type in the following in the terminal to load the example graph.
 This starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete.

 ```bash
 ./bin/graql.sh -f ./examples/basic-genealogy.gql
 ```

-Then type the following to start the Graql shell in its interactive (REPL) mode, type:
+Then type the following to start the Graql shell in its interactive (REPL) mode:

 ```bash
 ./bin/graql.sh
 ```

 The Graql shell starts and you see a `>>>` prompt.
 Graql is our knowledge-oriented query language, which allows you to interface with Grakn.
-We will type in a query to check that everything is working.
+We will enter a query to check that everything is working.

 ```graql
 match $x isa person, has identifier $n;